okutoibrown-star/week4-ai-assignment/README.md

    # data foundation

    # what is data foundation?
-  *data foundation is the procrss of creating,accumilating and storing data in ways that can be accessed by others^
+**data foundation is the procrss of creating,accumilating and storing data in ways that can be accessed by others**